 It is mandatory that you provide us with your ORCID (Open Researcher and Contributor ID) which ensures that you have a unique ID in our application system.
 You can obtain your ORCID here.
 Your ORCID must be entered along with your contact information in the application system.

-Gain inspiration from previously granted projects
+Gain inspiration from all previously granted projects:

 The significance of an anonymous application

 A new research project will assess whether the programme with the unique application and funding process meets the aim of funding bold and groundbreaking research.